gold star for USAHOF

 The Not in Hall of Committee.

-Should someone compile a list of the best all time hockey players from Sweden, Kent Nilsson often gets left out.
+Should someone compile a list of the best all-time hockey players from Sweden, Kent Nilsson often gets left out.
 Nilsson was a largely forgotten international star whose professional path may have made him the forgotten man.
-After a few years lighting up the Swedish league, Nilsson joined the WHA…
+After a few years lighting up the Swedish league, Nilsson joined the WHA and…

 Vincent Lecavalier was saddled some lofty expectations when he entered the National Hockey League and while that level of excellence may not have been met (from the view he was seen at age 19), this is still a player who had one hell of a career.

-With 477 career NHL points (and 283 in the WHA), the professional statistics speak to a very good player but not that of the Hall of Famer.
+With 477 career NHL points (and 283 in the WHA), the professional statistics speak to a very good player, but not that of a Hall of Famer.
 This is very much the consensus of most hockey pundits and fans alike.
-However, we all know of that intangible of the 1972…
+However, we are all familiar with the intangible legacy of…

-In 1999 Master Card named the all Canadian Junior Hockey Team.
-This team featured current Hall of Famers, Wayne Gretzky, Mario Lemieux, Guy LaFleur, Denis Potvin, Bobby Orr, and Bernie Parent.
-It also featured Saskatchewan native Brian Propp who lit up the lights for the Brandon Wheat Kings.
+In 1999, Master Card named the entire Canadian Junior Hockey Team.
+This team featured current Hall of Famers Wayne Gretzky, Mario Lemieux, Guy Lafleur, Denis Potvin, Bobby Orr, and Bernie Parent.
+It also featured Saskatchewan native Brian Propp, who lit up the lights for the Brandon Wheat Kings.
 Propp’s first…

-Now we have a real test of the reduced scoring totals of the new millennium as the career tallies of Markus Naslund do not approach many of Hockey Hall of Fame inductees, but were among the best of his time.
+Now we have a real test of the reduced scoring totals of the new millennium, as the career tallies of Markus Naslund do not approach many of the Hockey Hall of Fame inductees, but were among the best of his time.

-Arguably the best player to come out of the hockey rich state of Minnesota, Neal Broten did not just come from the Gopher State; he played virtually his entire career there.
-Broten played his collegiate hockey for the University of Minnesota and played the bulk of his career for the…
+Arguably one of the best players to come out of the hockey-rich state of Minnesota, Neal Broten did not just come from the Gopher State; he played virtually his entire career there.
+Broten played his collegiate hockey for the University of Minnesota and played the bulk of his career for…